Identity management theory

-Cupach and Imahori call these phases "cyclical" as they are gone through by intercultural communicators for each aspect of their identities.
+Cupach and Imahori emphasize the dynamic nature of identity management and that individuals may move through the different aforementioned phases and strategies depending on the situation.

 Erving Goffman is an author off of which the originators of IMT based their theory.
 Goffman was a well-known sociologist and writer and the most cited sociologist from his writings because of what he studied in communication.
 Among the six essays that make up Goffman's book, the first essay shows an individual's self-image while engaging in communicating with another individual.
 The author explained that the self-image that is obtained during interacting is not permanent and has a large social influence.
 The image someone gets in a social setting is than expected for the future.
 The risk of changing self-image in a social context will alter how the individual feels about oneself.
 The author was implying that oftentimes the defense mechanism is to retract from showing your self to much in a social setting so others do not see them in a displeasing way.
 The idea of the identity management theory uses the ideas of Goffman to help establish what the idea behind the theory is trying to get at.

-Intercultural verse intracultural communication varies significantly.
+Intercultural versus intracultural communication varies significantly.
 Intercultural communication is based on a much greater scheme of things.
 This type of communication refers to a group of people that differ in backgrounds, whether that is religion, ethnic, education, or social backgrounds.
-Intercultural communication looks at how the world is viewed, how messages are interpreted, and how differing cultures react to situations [Communication ].
+Intercultural communication looks at how the world is viewed, how messages are interpreted, and how differing cultures react to situations.
 On the contrary, intracultural communication discusses how people of the same background interact with one another.
-I thought it was interesting that there was not a Wikipedia page discussing this concept.
 It is very important to compare and contrast intercultural communication to understand the similarities and differences.
-With little research conducted on intracultural communication, I am unable to correlate the two types of communication.

 The last concept to expand on is identity.
 Identity is directly connected with the identity management theory since it helps define what this theory is trying to explain.
-Even though identity is a very broad topic, I will discuss personal identity through the lens of the individual, which will than effect its social identity.
+Even though identity is a very broad topic, I will discuss personal identity through the lens of the individual, which will then affect its social identity.
 Identity is said to be the "distinct personality of an individual" identity.
 Identity can be the view that people hold about themselves.
 Also, identity is the perception that people hold about themselves in a social setting.
 Identity has many subtopics that distinguish why this theory is specific and different from other identity theories.
 Specific characteristics explain how people feel about themselves as an individual and in a social setting.

-Identity management strategies

-Social identity theory suggests that individuals and groups use different identity management strategies to cope with threatened identities.

-In a study conducted in Northern Ireland five identity management strategies were tested to see the effects of the person's identity in light of other people.